zhutmost/neuralzip/README.md

 </div>

+**WARNING: This project is still under heavy development, but it will be available soon.**

 ## Introduction

 NeuralZip is a out-of-box Python scaffold for neural network quantization research.
-With NeuralZip, you can focus on optimizing your quantization algorithm itself.
+With NeuralZip, you can focus on optimizing your quantization algorithm itself without falling into error-prone and dirty jobs.

-NeuralZip can handle error-prone and dirty jobs, including but no limited to:
+NeuralZip can:
 - Inject quantizer operators into your network without modification
 - Decouple your quantizer implementation with the network implementation
 - Build-in quantizers published recently, including LSQ/...